What is dental sealant?

 How long does sealant stay on the teeth?

 Dental sealant lasts for as long as 10 years.
 During this time, it helps protect your teeth from cavities.
-But you need to visit your dentist regularly for check-ups and to ensure the sealant has not chipped or worn away.
-Your dentist can apply more of the protective coating as needed.
+But you need to visit your dentist regularly for check-ups and to ensure the sealant has not been chipped or worn away.
+Your dentist can apply more of the protective coating as is needed.

 Will my dental insurance pay for sealant?

 Many insurance policies cover sealant cost.
 But this is typically the case only for patients under the age of 18.
 When you visit the dentist, ask the administrative staff about your coverage and whether your benefits include this service.